Skyscraper Caper

-Skyscraper Caper is a 1968 Warner Bros.
-Looney Tunes cartoon directed by Alex Lovy.
+Skyscraper Caper is a 1968 Warner Bros.-Seven Arts Looney Tunes cartoon directed by Alex Lovy.
 The short was released on March 9, 1968, and stars Daffy Duck and Speedy Gonzales.
 It was the penultimate cartoon in the Daffy/Speedy series, and the only one where the two are never adversaries at any point in the cartoon.

 Plot

 One night, Daffy begins sleepwalking and leaves his house, strolls past Speedy's lakeside house, then falls into the lake itself, which wakes him up.
 Speedy informs him that he has been sleepwalking, which worries Daffy since "a guy could get hurt that way."
 Speedy offers to stay up for the night in exchange for five pesos, and promises that he will wake Daffy up if he starts sleepwalking again.

 Back at Daffy's house, Speedy tells him that if he notices Daffy sleepwalking, he'll ring a bell in order to wake him up.
 Daffy goes to sleep, but Speedy has no intention of staying up for the whole night and ties a tripwire to the bedpost, also connecting it to the bell, so that if Daffy starts sleepwalking again the bell will wake up both Daffy and Speedy.
 Sure enough, Daffy begins sleepwalking and trips the bell, which wakes Speedy who then starts frantically ringing it himself to make it look like he was on guard.
 Afterwards, Daffy goes to sleep again, though not before Speedy makes him pay another five pesos for his continued services.